cannable/sshcm/README.md

 # Status

 It's not done.
-This version of the tool is still missing some features from the original.
-Also the documentation is a mess.
+This version of the tool is still missing one feature from the original.
+Also the documentation could be better.
 Things on the to-do list:

-- Connection searching
+- Schema upgrades
-- Import/export (csv and json)
 - Actual documentation

 # Installation